jundalisay/sp/content/en/material/fallacies/scam.md

 2. An atomic clock
 3. A sand clock

 Compare the results with 3 clocks on the ground where you left and will arrive.
 They will show difference time discrepancy values.
 You then choose which one is feasible for your use-case.
+This is similar to the people in the International Space Station arbitrarily agreeing to use GMT 0 as their timezone.

 {{< /box >}}